 - Install a WordPress Security Plugin, such as

-WebArx, iThemes, BulletProof Securities, Wordfence or Sucuri Scanner.
-There are free versions of both.
+WebArx, Shield Security, iThemes, BulletProof Securities, Wordfence or Sucuri Scanner.
+There are free versions of most of them.

 - Connect to Cloudflare.
 Check inside your Hosting Platform or Cpanel and enable from there.
 It will automate the connection.